MiB-1/MiB-1/readme.md

 Front-End Developer
 -------------------

-*   🌍  I'm based in Bangalore, India
+*   🌍  I'm based in brusells, Belgium
 *   ✉️  You can contact me at [vignesh134410@gmail.com](mailto:vignesh134410@gmail.com)
 *   🤝  I'm open to collaborating on Interesting projects